Party: Tim Vollmer, Phil Davey, Damian O’Connor, Ian Wallace, Julian van Wel, Steve Hony

-I’ve been in from both sides, and picked slightly different routes each time, but the one common factor has always been lawyer vine.
-This trip I think I finally found the perfect way in, which meant we made it from the Ruined Castle to the camp site in just over an hour.
+I’ve been down to the camp cave from both sides of the valley, picking different routes each time, but the one common factor has always been lawyer vine.
+This trip I finally found the perfect way in, which meant we made it from the Ruined Castle to the camp site in just over an hour.
 I won’t go into detail (given the appeal for me is the fact that there aren’t any tracks in this valley), but I was happy enough with it that I think my seven-year-old son is almost up to doing the trip himself.

-In the morning the crumbling sand in the cave was dappled with streams of light cutting through the trees, making for a beautiful morning without even leaving the sleeping bag.
+In the morning the crumbling sand in the cave was dappled with streams of light cutting through the trees, making for a beautiful view without even needing to leave the sleeping bag.